kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 The original model of HTTP, and the default one in HTTP/1.0, is **short-lived connections**.
 Each HTTP request is completed on its own connection; this means a TCP handshake happens before each HTTP request, and these are serialized.

 A **persistent connection**, also called keep-alive connection, remains open for a period of time, and can be reused for several requests, saving the need for a new TCP handshake.
 To put it simply, the HTTP server doesn't close the TCP connection after each response but waits some time if some other HTTP request will come over it too.
-The connection will not stay open forever: idle connections are closed after some time (a server may use the `Keep-Alive` header to specify a minimum time the connection should be kept open).
-If the client doesn't send anything over TCP connection, then a timeout will close the connection; client will of course notice this and will send request through another TCP connection if needed.
-In HTTP/1.1, persistence is the default, and the connection header is no longer needed.
+The connection will not stay open forever: idle connections are closed after some time. *For example, Nginx `keepalive_timeout` is the time where the server will keep an idle connection open.
+If you send a request and then do nothing on this connection, the server will shutdown the connection at 75s after your previous request.* In HTTP/1.1, persistence is the default and the connection header is no longer needed, unless the client explicitly asks the server to close the connection by including a `Connection: close` header in its request, or the server decides to includes a `Connection: close` header in its response.

+Connection headers are prohibited in HTTP/2 and HTTP/3.

 ### Domain sharding
 In HTTP/1.x, the browser naively queue all HTTP requests on the client, sending one after another over a single, persistent connection.
 However, this is too slow.
 Hence, the browser vendors are left with no other choice than to **open multiple TCP sessions in parallel**.
 How many?
 In practice, most modern browsers, both desktop and mobile, open up to six connections per host. *(The higher the limit, the higher the client and server overhead, but at the additional benefit of higher request parallelism.
 Six connections per host is simply a safe middle ground.)*